 - Personal details.
 Your full name, date of birth and residential address are all required to be filled in on the online application form.

 After the application is received by Westpac and your identity has been verified, you will be issued an account number so that you may begin to grow your savings.
 This could take up to two business days from the time your application was submitted.
+Remember, it is important to compare your options before applying for an account to make sure it meets your needs.

 Does the interest rate vary month to month?